 Implementation of our Physical Education Provision

 At Whitehouse Primary we provide our children with a broad and structured PE Curriculum with high quality, engaging PE teaching and learning.
 All pupils throughout the course of the academic year will participate in at least two, one hour PE sessions each week, with both indoor and outdoor activities.
 Where PE features as part of class teacher’s PPA, PE lessons are taught primarily by Mr Jordan (PE Specialist/Teacher) or Ms Salmon (Sports Coach), with classroom teachers delivering the second PE lesson.
 Where Mr Jordan does not deliver PE lessons, teachers are closely supported to ensure that this high-quality delivery is upheld.

 Our recently updated PE curriculum provides a methodical, structured and progressive approach with a broad range of units of work taught in half termly blocks, ensuring full coverage of the outlined National Curriculum strands.
 In KS1 pupils will master basic movements such as running, jumping, throwing, and catching, whilst also developing skill-related components such as agility, balance, and coordination.
 Throughout KS2 these skills will be applied through topics relating to games, gymnastics, dance, athletics, and outdoor and adventurous activities.
 KS2 children have the opportunity to participate in swimming lessons as part of the PE curriculum.
-Additional swimming lessons for targeted year 6 pupils are implemented using the pupil premium funding in the summer term to support pupils to achieve the recommended KS2 swimming outcomes.
+Additional swimming lessons for targeted year 6 pupils are implemented using the PE premium funding in the summer term to support pupils to achieve the recommended KS2 swimming outcomes.